[ View All Other Cycling Nutrition Topics ]

 Did you know that there are fast and slow-digesting proteins?

-Examples of food which contains fast-digesting proteins include whey protein and meat while slow-digesting proteins may be found in milk and eggs.
-Fast-digesting proteins should be consumed immediately after exercise to repair torn muscle fibers while slow-digesting proteins should be consumed before bed to prevent muscle breakdown during the night.
+Examples of food that contains fast-digesting proteins include whey protein and meat, while slow-digesting proteins may be found in milk and eggs.
+Fast-digesting proteins should be consumed immediately after exercise to repair torn muscle fibers, while slow-digesting proteins should be consumed before bed to prevent muscle breakdown during the night.

 Nutrition While Cross-Country Biking in Higher Altitudes

-Biking in higher altitudes (especially above 1500 meters or 4000 feet) creates a shift in the oxygen supply rate as a direct result of the altitude change.
-The effect of altitude on sport capabilities is a well-researched theme.
-Here are the main points that show why is nutrition important:
+Biking in higher altitudes (significantly above 1500 meters or 4000 feet) creates a shift in the oxygen supply rate as a direct result of the altitude change.
+The effect of altitude on sports capabilities is a well-researched theme.
+Here are the main points that show why nutrition is essential:

-Theoretical background for why is nutrition important: some of the physiological changes resulting from high-altitude biking are elevated pulmonary ventilation and elevation of CO2 concentration.
+Theoretical background for why nutrition is essential: some physiological changes resulting from high-altitude biking are elevated pulmonary ventilation and elevation of CO2 concentration.
 Ascending to higher altitudes generally means colder climates.
-The combination of these two factors affects the oxygen binding (or oxygenation) of the red blood cells.
-In any case, the proper amount of drinking and carbohydrates consumption throughout the day will supply the best nutritional support.
+Combining these two factors affects the red blood cells' oxygen binding (or oxygenation).
+The proper amount of drinking and carbohydrate consumption throughout the day will supply the best nutritional support.

 Five Rules to Proper Cycling Nutrition

-1. When dealing with eating and drinking while biking, special attention must be paid to biking safety especially when it comes to eating on the bike.
+- When dealing with eating and drinking while biking, special attention must be paid to biking safety, especially when eating on the bike.

-2. Pre-planning is necessary prior to the biking tour. what, how much and when you eat.
+- Pre-planning is necessary before the biking tour.
+What, how much, and when do you eat?
 This is not spontaneous eating!

-5. For drinking use a cycling backpack with a tube positioned over your shoulder so you can keep your hands on the bicycle handlebars at all times.
+- For drinking, use a cycling backpack with a tube positioned over your shoulder so you can keep your hands on the bicycle handlebars at all times.

 Nutrition After Cycling

-Many people do not grasp why is nutrition important after exercising also.
-Well, truth be told, proper nutrition is as important after a long cycling session as during cycling.
+Many people must understand why nutrition is important after exercising.
+Proper nutrition is as important after a long cycling session as during cycling.
 The goals of proper nutrition after cycling are:

 The Window of Opportunities After Exercising

-The window of opportunity for eating in order to rebuild muscle mass is 30 to 40 minutes after the end of a training session.
-A cyclist should eat a meal rich in carbohydrates that includes proteins as well (the ratio should be 3-4:1 of protein to carbohydrates).
+The window of opportunity for eating to rebuild muscle mass is 30 to 40 minutes after the end of a training session.
+A cyclist should eat a meal rich in carbohydrates that also includes proteins (the ratio should be 3-4:1 of protein to carbohydrates).
 It is best to weigh yourself before and after a biking tour.

-3. Restore vitamins - especially ones that act as anti-oxidants, B complex and minerals such as magnesium, calcium, phosphorus and sodium.
+- Restore vitamins - especially ones that act as anti-oxidants, B complex, and minerals such as magnesium, calcium, phosphorus, and sodium.

-4. Eat food that contains vital fatty acids, such as fish oil, olive oil and walnuts.
+- Eat food that contains vital fatty acids, such as fish oil, olive oil, and walnuts.

-If you still ask yourself why is nutrition important, then my best advice to you is to go and have a long cycling tour (at least four hours long) without eating before, during, and after the biking tour.
-So the next time you are cycling, pay extra attention to proper cycling nutrition, and I guarantee you (from my experience) you will feel the difference.
+If you still ask yourself why nutrition is important, my best advice is to go and have a long cycling tour (at least four hours long) without eating before, during, and after the biking tour.
+So the next time you are cycling, pay extra attention to proper cycling nutrition, and I guarantee you (from my experience) will feel the difference.

 Where to Buy Cycling Food?